Azure/terraform-azurerm-lz-vending/README.md

 This is currently split logically into the following capabilities:

 - Subscription creation and management group placement
+- Networking - deploy multiple vnets with:
-- Hub & spoke networking
+  - Hub & spoke connectivity
-- Virtual WAN networking
+  - vWAN connectivity
+  - Mesh peering (peering between spokes)
 - Role assignments

 We would like feedback on what's missing in the module.